longaria/FitnessRPG/README.md

 It also contains important game data like item and monster stats.

 The Mobile App is the game running on a mobile phone (build in Unity as an Android build, but also works as an iOS or Windows Desktop Build).
 This is the app that members of a fitness center can use to actually play the game.
-The Mobile App connects to a local server
+The Mobile App connects to a MySQL database on a local server to load game and player data from the 'GameData' database.
+Before

 # Project Contents:

 The complete Unity Project SourceCode folder is available under FitnessRPG Source (for both Mobile App and Public Display App components).

 A Windows executable build of the 'Mobile App' component under FitnessRPGMA (currently won't work without a local server + MYSQL database setup).

 TODO/Upcoming:

 Executable Android Build of the Mobile App Version with Fingerprint Interactions and Gestures (requiring a local server + database).

 Executable Windows Build of the Public Display App Version of the Game under FitnessRPGPD (will also require a local server + MySQL database setup).

 'Offline' executable Versions of both Mobile App and Public Display App to run without requiring a local network + database setup.